HoneyDrunkStudios/HoneyDrunk.Vault/docs/Lifecycle.md

 **Location:** `HoneyDrunk.Vault/Lifecycle/`

+**Kernel Integration:** `VaultStartupHook` runs in a fully initialized Kernel environment.
+Telemetry and `GridContext` are active, ensuring all warmup operations produce structured traces.

+**Warmup Semantics:**
+- **Opportunistic**: Warmup does not block application startup or fail the node
+- **Non-blocking**: Failures are logged but do not prevent startup completion
+- **Readiness-aware**: `VaultStartupHook` accelerates readiness but does not determine readiness. `VaultReadinessContributor` is the authoritative signal to Kubernetes.

 The startup hook integrates with Kernel's lifecycle system to ensure the vault is properly configured before the application accepts traffic.

 ---